-During this time, the Newar community cleans ponds, rivers banks, historic importance stone spouts, and wells as a festival of cleaning water sources.
+During this time, the Newar community cleans ponds, river banks, historic importance stone spouts, and wells as a festival of cleaning water sources.
 In Bhaktapur, a palanquin with an image of the Hindu goddess Bhagawati is carried in a colorful procession through Nyatapol square.
 Read more

 Dhanya Purnima (Yomari Purnima)

-On this day in December, farmers of the Kathmandu Valley worship Annapurna, the goddess of grains for the good rice harvest.
+On this day in December, farmers of the Kathmandu Valley worship Annapurna, the goddess of grains for a good rice harvest.
 This is also an opportunity to enjoy a feast after all the hard work of the season.
 Yomari is the chief item on the menu (also called yomari puni).

 Maghe Sankranti (Ghya-chaku Sankranti) (Makar Sankranti)